isabelhabicht/isabelhabicht.github.io/_pages/about.md

 <br><br>
 ## News

-🗽 I’m excited to be participating in the <a href="https://www.populationassociation.org/paa2025/home" target="_blank">2025 INAS Conference</a>, which will take place from <strong>June 4–6, 2025</strong>, in NYC!
+I’m excited to be participating in the upcoming conferences this year to present my current research:

+🇪🇺 I’ll be at the <a href="https://www.ecsr.eu/conferences/" target="_blank">25th Annual Conference of the European Consortium for Sociological Research (ECSR)</a>, taking place from <strong>September 3–5, 2025</strong>, in Cologne.
+I’ll present my poster titled <i>"Gender, Parenthood, and Labor Market Discrimination: A Meta-Analysis"</i>.

+🇩🇪 I’ll also take part in the <a href="https://kongress2025.soziologie.de/" target="_blank">42nd Congress of the German Sociological Association (DGS)</a>, held at the University of Duisburg-Essen from <strong>September 22–26, 2025</strong>.
+My presentation is titled <i>"Justice Principles in the Allocation of Parental Leave Within Couples"</i>.

+Looking forward to joining the <a href="https://experimentsinpolitics.com/" target="_blank">7th Workshop on Experiments in Social-Science Research</a> in Budapest, from <strong>September 18–19, 2025</strong>.
-I’ll be presenting my research titled <i>"Who leaves academia?
-Gender differences in the field of German sociology"</i>.
+I’ll present an experimental research design <i>"Parenthood and Gender Bias in Hiring: Experimental Evidence from the German Labor Market"</i>.

 If you're attending, feel free to reach out — I’d love to connect!

 <br><br>